Welcome, soul.

 The bloomin’ Irish and their fantastic spin on things.
 This is the guts of it.

-Always obsessed with — Ireland, John O’Donohue, David Whyte, baskets, human design (I’m a 1/3 Mental Projector), music (Bon Iver and Irish musicians will feature heavily), the origin of words (‘wyrd’ used to mean mysterious or supernatural), Zach Bush, potato in all forms.
+Always obsessed with — Ireland, John O’Donohue, David Whyte, baskets, Human Design (I’m a 1/3 Mental Projector), music (Bon Iver and anything Irish), the origin of words (‘wyrd’ used to mean mysterious or supernatural), Zach Bush, potato in all forms.

 Andjelka